- [title] Jingo

 When the First World War broke out, Britons were much comforted by the fact that the supposedly unstoppable "steamroller" of the Russian army was on their side.
 Rumours spread that Russian troops were landing in Scotland to reinforce the British army, and these troops could be recognised by the snow on their boots.
 Ever since, the story has been a standard joke about the gullibility of people in wartime.

 Legend tells of Sweeney Todd, a barber in Fleet Street, London, who would rob and kill (not necessarily in that order) solitary customers, disposing of their bodies via a meat-pie shop next door.
-The story is celebrated in a popular Victorian melodrama, in a 1936 film, in a musical by Stephen Sondheim (1979), and in rhyming slang ("Sweeney Todd" = "Flying Squad", an elite unit of the Metropolitan Police).
+The story is celebrated in a popular Victorian melodrama, in a 1936 film, in the 1979 musical by Stephen Sondheim, in the 2007 movie version of that musical, and in rhyming slang ("Sweeney Todd" = "Flying Squad", an elite unit of the Metropolitan Police).

 The story was the most successful of a spate of such shockers dating from the early 19th century.
 Sawney Bean, the Man-Eater of Midlothian was supposedly based on a real 13th-century Scottish legal case; also published about this time were two French versions, both set in Paris.
 All of these were claimed to be based on true stories -- but then, this pretence was standard practice for novelists at the time.
 The "original" version of Sweeney Todd was written by Edward Lloyd under the title of The String of Pearls, published around 1840.

-Lee Harvey Oswald shot Kennedy from the Texas Schools Book Depository, on the fifth floor.
+Lee Harvey Oswald is presumed to have shot John F. Kennedy from the Texas Schools Book Depository.

 Mr Potato Head is a child's toy based on putting facial features on a potato.
 Nowadays, Mr Potato Head, produced by Hasbro Inc, has a plastic body and has achieved great fame by starring in the Toy Story films.